clockbyte/admobadapter/README.md

 ======================

 > We're about to release [v1.4.0](https://github.com/clockbyte/admobadapter/tree/experimental).
-It could be tried in the Experimental branch.
+It could be got in the Experimental branch.
 You're very welcome to test it!
 This is a quite major release which handles recycling in ListView/RecyclerView(see [Release history](https://github.com/clockbyte/admobadapter/wiki/Release-history))

 > We've finally released [v1.3.2](https://github.com/clockbyte/admobadapter/releases/tag/v1.3.2)!
 A couple of things was fixed (see [Release history](https://github.com/clockbyte/admobadapter/wiki/Release-history))